Battery Monitor Diagram

 This is just one example where an Ah or Coulomb counter can become inaccurate in relation to the actual battery bank.
 These devices are not plug & play and are only as smart as you make them.
 Please be aware of this.

-A trick many of us in the industry use is to start with a lower programmed Ah capacity than the bank is rated for.
+With traditional Ah counters, a trick many of us in the industry use is to start with a slightly lower programmed Ah capacity than the bank is rated for.
 So for the 100Ah battery I might initially program it at 95Ah’s so the owner is never actually drawing to 50% SOC that first year (self protective feature).
-The next year I might remove another 3% off the capacity etc. etc..
-These are just rough guesstimates and on many banks tend to correlate marginally at best, but are never perfect.
+The next year I might remove another 3% – 8% off the capacity etc. etc..
+These are just rough guesstimates, for most, unless you have the capability to run a true capacity test.
+On many banks it may tend to correlate marginally, but don’t expect guestimates to be perfect.

 I also count on the fact the battery is being drawn at average discharge currents that are below the rated 20 hour load.
 This can lead to slightly more bank capacity, but again this gets confusing for the average boater to understand, especially when we bring our good friend Mr. Peukert into the equation.

-The only way to accurately know your battery capacity is to perform a physical 20 hour load test.
+The only way to accurately know your battery capacity is to perform a constant current RC test or a physical 20 hour discharge capacity test.
 This is complicated, time consuming, and very few boaters are willing to do this.
 To be honest I don’t know of a single boater who actually has conducted an accurate 20 hour load test.

-Ah / Coulomb counters rely on the actual 20 hour capacity figures being accurate, to actually remain accurate, over time.
-Without an accurate 20 hour capacity figure there is no reasonable accuracy in the Ah counter, only a close-enough or hip-shoot range.
+Ah / Coulomb counters rely on the actual 20 hour capacity figures being accurate, to actually remain accurate for SOC, over time.
+Without an accurate 20 hour capacity figure there is no real SOC accuracy in the Ah counter, only a close-enough or hip-shoot range.
 This may not be half-bad but is a a decent margin away from yielding an accurate SOC.
 Just be aware of this when you are assuming your Ah counter is accurate, in relation to your bank.

-Unfortunately the scenario I laid out for a Coulomb/Ah counter is just one of the many ways these devices can become tripped up and lead to inaccurate SOC readings.
-There are many more gotcha scenarios that can rear their ugly head too and you can read about them in my article; Programming A Battery Monitor.
+Unfortunately the scenario laid out above, for a traditional Coulomb/Ah counter, is just one of the many ways these devices can become tripped up and lead to inaccurate SOC readings.
+There are other gotcha scenarios that can rear their ugly head too.
+Please take the time to read the sister article to this one:

 Gotcha’s may include shunt wiring mistakes, battery temperature, charge efficiency calculations, PSOC use, varying charge rates, Peukert, false re-syncs caused by solar or wind, changes in physical Ah capacity, changes in charge efficiency as the battery ages, incorrect programming etc. etc..